-Deer Run Properties LLC (Deer Run) listed a number of condominiums for sale with a real estate broker in September 2005.
-The listing agreement gave the listing broker the exclusive agency to sell the property for 12 months at a 10 percent commission.
+Deer Run Properties LLC listed a number of condominiums for sale with a real estate broker in September 2005.
+The listing agreement gave the listing broker the exclusive agency to attempt to sell the property for 12 months, at a 10 percent commission.

 Several months later, some prospective buyers contracted with Deer Run directly to purchase several of the condo units.
-Keys to the Lake Lodgings Co.
-(Keys), the buyers’ broker, recorded a broker’s lien notice against the units and notified Deer Run of the lien.
+Keys to the Lake Lodgings Co., the buyers’ broker, recorded a broker’s lien notice against the units and notified Deer Run of the lien.
 Deer Run sued to remove the lien notice, and Keys counterclaimed on grounds that Keys was the procuring cause of the sale and, thus, was entitled to a commission.

 The trial court ruled in favor of seller Deer Run on its motion for summary judgment.
 Keys appealed to the Missouri Court of Appeals.